Winter Olympics: Snowboarding granny Norma Peace still going strong

 One instructor was worried about her getting injured because of her age.
 She wears a recommended back protection despite it "doing nothing to help my image".
 She adds: "Even at nearly 79 we still have our vanity."

-Another instructor "dissolved into an uncontrollable fit of giggles when she saw with whoshe was to spend the next hour".
+Another instructor "dissolved into an uncontrollable fit of giggles when she saw with whom she was to spend the next hour".

 "However, she helped get me going again after a year's lay-off and taught me to use a towbar," adds Norma.